Quotes Database

 Émile Édouard Charles Antoine Zola (1840-1902) was a French writer, journalist, and playwright.
 He was an influential member of the "naturalist" literary movement.

 Desiderius Erasmus Roterodamus (ca. 1466-1536) was a Dutch Christian writer, humorist, satirist, cleric, and theologian.
-He was one of the most influential leaders of the northern renaissance and is a major figure in Dutch and western culture.
+He was an influential leader of the northern renaissance and is a major figure in Dutch and western culture.

 • Eric Sevareid 1

-Eric Sevareid (1912-1992) was an author and radio and television news journalist.
-He was a noted CBS correspondent in Europe during World War II, and later contributed commentary to Walter Cronkite's CBS Evening News.
+Eric Sevareid (1912-1992) was an author and a radio and television news journalist.
+He reported for CBS from Europe during World War II and later contributed commentary to CBS Evening News.

 • Ernest Rutherford 1

-Baron Ernest Rutherford of Nelson (1871-1937) was a New Zealand scientist and physicist.
-As the "father of nuclear physics," he discovered radioactive half-life, differentiated alpha and beta radiation, and performed the first artificial nuclear reaction.
+Baron Ernest Rutherford of Nelson (1871-1937) was a New Zealand scientist and nuclear physicist.
+He discovered radioactive half-life, differentiated alpha and beta radiation, and performed the first artificial nuclear reaction.

 • Ernő Rubik 1